 Our perfume masters are a leading force within the industry and they create and produce fragrances for every industry under the sun, and our natural creations offer many scented applications, which include: perfumes, cosmetics, personal care and beauty care products.
 Our researchers boast years of solid perfume industry experience, and our ingredients are all pure and our fragrances are superior to others in the market place.

 Our edge over competitors is largely due to our unique, in-house Technology Center, which boasts 80,000 square feet of space in the heart of Pittsburgh, PA, not to mention a team of experts equipped with most sophisticated equipment, including the latest in gas chromatography, mass spectrometry and head space analysis.

 As a pioneer in fragrance creation and scent branding, our manufacturing process follows all IFRA standards, providing the consumers, perfumery brand owners or managers, product development scientists, purchasing managers, brand coordinators, cosmetic scientists, senior chemists, skincare formulation development chemists or any other professional within the product fragrance-enhancement industry of both today and tomorrow with complete confidence in our natural fragrances and the highest quality of available essential oils.

-According to Arnold Zlotnik, President and CEO of Alpha Aromatics, “We proudly stand behind all of our products, which far succeed industry standards and represent both individually and collectively our success as well as that of the clients we service.”
+In the words of Arnold Zlotnik (pictured below), President and CEO of Alpha Aromatics, “We proudly stand behind all of our products, which far succeed industry standards and represent both individually and collectively our success as well as that of the clients we service.”

 Taking great pride in the integration of more natural elements into many of our creations, and concentrating on reducing waste and promoting biodegradability and the improvement of energy efficiency, we are as much a vital leader today as we will be for tomorrow and the years that follow.